 Valeria is originally from Mexico where she studied biology.
 Being a biologist allowed her to have countless field trips where she explored almost every type of vegetation in Mexico.
 Perhaps it was when she was following the migratory route of the monarch butterfly or when determining the habitat of the military macaw when she realized how much she loves to share about nature.
 As a way to involve the public in science she became an environmental educator at a kindergarten.
 Her love for kids and desire to learn English brought her to the United States through a cultural exchange.

-Vale (she, her, hers) teaches Monday-Friday afternoons at the preschool.
+Vale (she, her, hers) teaches full days on Wednesday and Friday at the preschool, September-May.
 She is a Native Spanish speaker.